cloudmesh-deprecated/deprecated-cmd3-pbs/doc/journal.rst

 		- Defined example_script and twisterScript
 	- Spoke to Fugang about Cloudmesh
 		- The submit.py function is "pbs" in the Cloudmesh shell
-		- The function apears to work
+		- The function appears to work
 	- Need to meet with Saliya to discuss wrap up.